 After breast lift surgery, breasts gradually settle into their final shape over 3 to 4 months.
 Scars gradually improve over several months.
 At first, scars will likely appear red and feel firm.
 Scar creams and good skin care can help soften and lighten tissue.

 Can a breast lift be combined with breast augmentation?

-Will I have noticeable scars after a breast lift?
+Will I have noticeable scars after breast lift Surgery?

 Breast lift surgery is conducted through incisions situated around the areola and spanning down to the breast crease.
 This results in visible scarring.
 However, scars are hidden beneath undergarments and swimwear and should fade away over time to a point at which they are barely perceptible.

 Surgery of any kind carries risks that include bleeding, infection, scarring, and poor healing.
 Risks specific to breast lift surgery also include asymmetry or misshapen breasts.
 The risk of poor aesthetic outcome is significantly decreased by choosing an experienced, board-certified plastic surgeon for your procedure.